Dr. Ellison’s Lab

 Dr. Ellison Primary Clinical/Research Advisee

-Hannah is a 4th year clinical psychology Ph.D. student at Rosalind Franklin University of Medicine and Science and an adult neuropsychology extern at Northwestern Medicine.
-She previously trained as a neuropsychology extern at University of Illinois - Chicago, and as a complex medical care extern at Edward Hines, Jr. VA hospital.
+Hannah is a 5th-year clinical psychology Ph.D. candidate at RFUMS, and an advanced neuropsychology extern at The Neurology Center of Southern California.
+She previously trained at Northwestern Medicine, the University of Illinois Chicago, and the Edward Hines, Jr. VA hospital.
 She is primarily interested in integrating neuropsychology and rehabilitation in her areas of interest, namely cognitive health for underserved populations with complex medical conditions, brain injury and/or neurodegenerative pathology.
 Her current research centers on the impact of health inequities on cognitive functioning, cognitive rehabilitation, and examining the neurocognitive sequelae and profiles of various medical pathologies.
-Prior to attending RFUMS, she earned her M.S. in psychology at Illinois Institute of Technology and completed her clinical master’s thesis on verbal and nonverbal processing speed discrepancy profiles for Veterans with co-occurring mTBI and PTSD.
+Before attending RFUMS, she earned her M.S. in psychology at the Illinois Institute of Technology and completed her clinical master’s thesis on verbal and nonverbal processing speed discrepancy profiles for Veterans with co-occurring mTBI and PTSD.
 Moreover, she earned an M.A. in Psychology from San Diego State University and her B.S. in Psychology with a minor in English at Virginia Commonwealth University.

 Contact: hannah.vanlandingham@my.rfums.org